-In the spring of 2009 my running friends and I went down to St Louis to run a marathon.
-I was having some physical issues so I just signed up for the half, while my friends were committed for to the full.
+In the spring of 2009, my running friends and I went down to St Louis to run a marathon.
+I was having some physical issues so I just signed up for the half, while my friends were committed to the full.

 At the time it was just another half marathon.
 Having run the St Louis Marathon in 2006, 2007 and 2008, I had signed up thinking that I would do the half as a practice run for the 2009 Kenosha marathon a few weeks later.
 I didn't know at the time that my left knee had a lacerated meniscus.
 I also didn't know at the time that my fiance didn't love me and would experience cold feet.

 The signs were there all along had I looked at them with open eyes.
 We had gone skiing in Salt Lake City in February and it was more stressful than fun.
 When Easter came, we split time between our two families and it was a burden.
 She really wanted to stay at her folks and I think she realized that if we remained together, holidays would be split between the two families.

 The weekend after Easter was the trip to St Louis.
 She didn't want to drive down in my old car which had bad brakes.
 But she also didn't want to take her brand new car because "her parents had helped her purchase it" and "they did not want to put extra mileage on it."
 We got into an argument about it and she wouldn't return my calls.
 I ended up going to St Louis without her.

 I asked my friends who were going down there if we could hitch a ride in exchange for gas money.
 I hitched a ride with B to St Louis and got a ride home from another of our running coven. when we got back to Chicago, my friend dropped me off and I knew, before opening the door, that she had moved on.
 On the drive home, I read a book my best friend Brian loaned me called Old Man's War.
 It was not only a well-needed distraction but also a lifesaver.